allenu/min-auth/README.md

 # How to use it in your project

-Simply provide a link to /auth/signin to sign in and /auth/signout to sign out.
+Simply provide a link to /auth/signin to sign in and /auth/signout to sign out on your page.
 (See REST API section below for more info.)

-Sample code or getting the currently signed in user:
+Sample code for getting the currently signed in user:

     import "github.com/allenu/minauth"